 - 1 Prepare 2 cables as indicated in the following illustration (field supply). - 2 Place the 2 cables over the outdoor unit.

-- Insert a rubber sheet between the cables and the outdoor unit to prevent the cables from scratching the paint (field supply). - Attach the ends of the cables and tighten them.
+- Insert a rubber sheet between the cables and the outdoor unit to prevent the cables from scratching the paint (field supply).

+- Attach the ends of the cables.

+- Tighten the cables.

 6.4 Connecting the refrigerant piping